-This includes the pre-school, extracurricular, school, secondary professional or higher education of a taxpayer and his/her family members (spouse, parents, children) in Ukrainian institutions.
+Education expenses include the pre-school, extracurricular, school, secondary professional, or higher education of a taxpayer and his/her family members (i.e. spouse, parents, children) in Ukrainian institutions.
 The total amount of the tax deduction charged to the taxpayer in the reporting tax year may not exceed the amount of the annual general taxable income of the taxpayer calculated as a salary.

 Mortgage interest expenses

 A limited amount of interest on a qualified mortgage is deductible, provided it is used to finance the acquisition of a taxpayer’s ’main place of residence’ (i.e. the apartment/house where the taxpayer is registered).

 Private entrepreneurs registered under the general tax regime may deduct business expenses and depreciation charges under the general tax regime, subject to the rules established by the Tax Code.